-- Use your github repository to upload your report.
-Indicate where the report is by creating for example a Report folder.
-Please send us as soon as possible your github username. - Place your programs in a folder called for example Programs or src, in order to indicate where your programs are.
-You can use a README file to tell us how your github folders are organized. - In your git repository, please include a folder which contains selected results.
-These can be in the form of output from your code for a selected set of runs and input parameters. - In this and all later projects, you should include tests (for example unit tests) of your code(s). - Comments from us on your projects, with score and detailed feedback will be emailed to you.
+- In your git repository, please include a folder which contains selected results.
+These can be in the form of output from your code for a selected set of runs and input parameters. - In this and all later projects, you should include tests (for example unit tests) of your code(s). - Comments from us on your projects, approval or not, corrections to be made etc can be found under your Canvas domain and are only visible to you and the teachers of the course.